JohannaSah/simple-JS-app/README.md

 - on user action, view details for that item

 ## Browsers
-This app will work in Chrome, Firefox, Safari and Edge.
+This app will work in
+- Chrome
+- Firefox
+- Safari
+- Edge.